ordina-jworks/ordina-jworks.github.io/_posts/2018-03-02-Kickstarter-Trajectory-2018-light.md

       The kickstarter program just ended and I'm eager to start using my knowledge in an enterprise environment again"*

 Sam: *"The opportunity you get at Ordina to learn from experienced developers is something you can't miss.
-        The Ordina Kickstarter Traject is the perfect example of how it should be.
+        The Ordina Kickstarter Trajectory is the perfect example of how it should be.
         You're presented some of the newest technologies from really kind, helpful and experienced developers.
         It's the perfect program to get you started in your career as developer!"*